 I believe every woman and their baby should receive personalised, high quality care.
-One of the key commitments in the NHS Long Term Plan (LTP) is to make the NHS one of the safest places in the world to give birth.
-The LTP set out a range of new measures to improve women’s experience of pregnancy.
-Further, the Government has appointed two expert national maternity safety champions and established an £8 million Maternity Safety Training fund to support safety training for all maternity staff.
+One of the key commitments in the NHS Long Term Plan (LTP) is to make the NHS one of the safest places in the world to give birth and the LTP sets out a range of new measures to improve women’s experience of pregnancy.

-I am glad that women who are healthy and have not experienced complications can choose to give birth in the place that feels right for them.
+Women who are healthy and have not experienced complications can choose to give birth in the place that feels right for them.
 This can be at home, in a midwifery unit, or at a hospital.
-As part of putting the interests of women at the heart of the process, NHS England and NHS Improvement have committed to the rollout of Midwifery Continuity of Carer, so that it becomes the default model of care for women using maternity services across England by March 2023.
+As part of putting the interests of women at the heart of the process, NHS England and NHS Improvement have committed to the rollout of Midwifery Continuity of Carer, so that it becomes the default model of care for women using maternity services across England.

-To help deliver this and the LTP the Government is working to increase the number of midwives by expanding midwifery training places by 3,650 over a four-year period to 2022/23 and making a non-repayable, training grant of at least £5,000 per academic year available for eligible midwifery students.
+NHS England has also announced a £127 million investment to increase staffing numbers in maternity and neonatal services and the Government is working to increase the number of midwives by expanding midwifery training places by 3,650 by March 2023.
+This is on top of £95 million investment into recruitment of an additional 1,200 midwives and 100 consultant obstetricians.
+NHS England is also making a non-repayable, training grant of at least £5,000 per academic year available for eligible midwifery students.

 I am proud to support a Government that is giving women more choice, making services safer and helping to shape maternity care for years to come.

 In relation to homebirths, I agree that women should be supported in their choice of where to have their baby, as guidance from the National Institute for Health and Care Excellence makes clear.

 The provision of support for home births is a responsibility for individual NHS Trusts, and I am sorry to hear that some services have been disrupted due to the COVID-19 pandemic.